 “Looking for poems written by cats?
 A Star Wars travel guide?
 Maybe a book on how to survive a sharknado?
 You can find those and more at BLMF Literary Saloon.
 Books fill the windows, line the shelves, pile around the floor and frame the checkout counter.
 READ MORE

 THE U.S. CENSUS of 2010 uncovered several dozen full-time book-lovers among the 59,000 residents of Redmond, Washington.
 Like most such readers, these residents required a regular intake of new and old books, and while some of their needs were filled by the King County Library System’s branch in Redmond, other needs have gone sorely lacking.

-When Borders closed its Redmond store in 2011, there was no longer any local access to a leisure walk about a store, from one’s favorite sections (say, science fiction or baseball) to genres one rarely notices (such as basketball or New Age) to a wall of colorfully illustrated children’s books to the remainder table, where a book that you’d never pay $24.99 READ MORE
+When Borders closed its Redmond store in 2011, there was no longer any local access to a leisure walk about a store, from one’s favorite sections (say, science fiction or baseball) to genres one rarely notices (such as basketball or New Age) to a wall of colorfully illustrated children’s books to the remainder table, where a book that you’d never pay $24.99 for can be found for two bucks.
+READ MORE